mirkobronzi/bert_reranker/README.md

 implementation that is able to wrap the data in the format we specified above.

 This file also contains all the utilities to deal with the this data format.
-It would be best to re-use them instead to deal with the json directly (so that we can keep all the procedure in a centralized place).
+It would be best to re-use them rather than working with the json directly (so that we can keep all the procedures in a centralized place).

 ### Creating the models

 Models are created by using the file `bert_reranker/models/load_model.py`.
-This file is mainly a dispatcher that will call the appropriate method to for the model that the user want to use.
+This file is mainly a dispatcher that will call the appropriate method for the model that the user wants to use.
 In particular, most of the time the model that will be used will be BERT, and the related code is in `bert_reranker/models/bert_encoder.py`.
-Note that this file contains various version of the BERT encoder (e.g., a vanilla version, a version that supports caching the results, ...).
+Note that this file contains various versions of the BERT encoder (e.g., a vanilla version, a version that supports caching the results, ...).

 An encoder can be used on the examples to get the related embeddings, as well as on the passages (